Doozer-Framework/Doozr/Framework/DoozR/README.md

     DoozR_Controller_Front->getRequest()

-The request object provides access to all passed arguments and some important environment information like request-header (for running mode *WEB*) and OS information (for running mode *CLI*).
+The request object provides access to all passed arguments and some important environment information like request-header (for running runtimeEnvironment *WEB*) and OS information (for running runtimeEnvironment *CLI*).
 For more information about the Request-Classes see: Request/README.me